KEO (company): Wine production

 Its wineries are among the first to be built on the island.
 All four wineries are in close proximity to the vineyards where research is carried out in an effort to increase and safeguard the varieties of grapes, selecting those that will yield the best quality of wine when grown under the local climate.
 KEO has historically experimented with varieties and cultivation methods whilst it has invested a great deal of resources into rediscovering Cyprus indigenous grape varieties of Mavro and Xynisteri, many of which date back to the classical times, a period when the Cypriot wine reflected the island’s heritage.

 KEO beer

-Production of KEO Beer -a Pilsner type Lager Beer- started early in 1951.
+Production of KEO – a Pilsner type lager beer – started early in 1951.
 The original brewery had a small production capacity of about 300,000 gallons annually.
 In order to meet the ever-increasing demand, the company has carried out substantial extensions to the plant and the equipment now being the most up-to-date machinery in the brewing industry.
 The brewery is currently capable of producing over 30,000 hectoliters of beer monthly.
 Keo beer was awarded a Gold Medal by the Brewing Industry International Awards.
 In 2015 KEO Light won “Best New Product” award from the IN Business Magazine.
 The winners were chosen by public voting and a special committee.